The Tharchin Collection

 The Tibet Mirror (Tib.
 Yul phyogs so so'i gsar 'gyur me long) was published from 1925 to 1963 in Kalimpong, and chronicles the most dramatic social and political transformation to have occurred in Tibet during a time when vernacular writing was relatively scarce, and a Tibetan media practically non-existent.
 The paper also relayed information about World War II, the independence of India, and other global news to Tibetan readers in Lhasa, Gyantse, Kham, etc., and to traders and aristocrats who frequently traveled from Lhasa via the Chumbi Valley to Kalimpong, Darjeeling and Calcutta.

-With subsequent and generous contributions by the Beineicke Rare Book and Manuscript Library at Yale University, as well as the Collège de France and the Musée Guimet, 70% of the newspaper's full run is now available online via the Libraries' Digital Collections.
+With subsequent and generous contributions by the Beineicke Rare Book and Manuscript Library at Yale University, as well as the Institute of Tibetan Studies at the Collège de France and the Musée Guimet, 70% of the newspaper's full run is now available online via the Libraries' Digital Collections.
 Drawing on extensive research by Paul Hackett who earlier determined the location worldwide of all extant issues of the paper, the Starr Library has subsequently reached out to library counterparts in India with the hope of providing a comprehensive run in the next couple of years.

 The cornerstone of the Tharchin Collection is comprised of the newspaper holdings and their digital presentation.
 We are deeply grateful to the editor’s late grandson, Mr. David Tharchin, who offered these papers and granted permission to Columbia University to make this valuable resource available for public access on behalf of the Tharchin Family.
 It is hoped that other individuals or institutions with complementary holdings of the Tibet Mirror would consider providing these on loan for the purpose of one day providing a complete online digital library.

 In September 2008, with the added acquisition of papers, publications, artifacts, subscription lists, and other materials once belonging to Gegen Dorje Tharchin, the C. V. Starr East Asian Library decided to launch the Tharchin Collection, comprising the newspaper holdings and this unique archival material.
-The Library is especially grateful to Dr. Isrun Engelhardt (see her article below) who helped coordinate with the Tharchin Family in India and hand-delivered many items at her own expense.
-Dr. Paul Hackett and Herbert Fader also contributed materials, largely on behalf of the family.
-(For a detailed intake list, please see the Tharchin Collection Finding Aid.)
+The Library is especially grateful to the Tharchin Family of Kalimpong, India for making these research materials available.
+We are also grateful to Dr. Paul Hackett whose initial contact with the Tharchin Family and contribution inspired this archive; Dr. Isrun Engelhardt (see her article below) for her expertise and for hand-delivering many items at her own expense; and to Herbert Fader who contributed many of his own research papers, and several original materials.